edipofederle/polylith-mode/README.md

 - Navigate quickly to components and bases within a Polylith workspace
 - Switch seamlessly between source and test files
 - Run build commands (like uberjar) on selected projects
-- Fully customizable directory structure to fit your Polylith workspace setup
+- Customizable directory structure to fit your Polylith workspace setup

 ## Installation